 Breast implants can last a relatively long time, but not forever.
-Many women who had implants placed years ago were given the impression that they would never have to exchange them, but that notion has proven dangerous and false.
-It is often better to be proactive in exchanging implants to avoid implant failure (this occurs on an annual basis in roughly 1-2% cases).
-Women should consider having their implants exchanged every 10-15 years as complications increase as the implants age.
-These complications include:
+Many women who had implants placed years ago were given the impression they would never have to exchange them, but that notion has proven dangerous and false.
+In fact, women should consider having their implants exchanged every 10-15 years as complications increase as the implants age.
+It is often better to be proactive in exchanging implants to avoid implant failure which occurs in 1-2% cases or other complications associated with implants over 15 years old.
+These complications can include:

 - Leakage of saline and silicone implants

 - Change in breast tissue due to weight loss/gain